 Bots can also be used for brute force attacks by hacking into accounts by entering variations of PINs and passwords at scale.
 It's also not unheard of for criminals to use bots for credential stuffing.
 This is when fraudsters use a collection of personal information (names, emails, etc.) from a data breach to gain access to a system.

 Then there are more sophisticated hacks called IP obfuscation: the use of VPNs and proxies to bypass IP blacklists and rules-based fraud prevention systems.
 This allows criminals to hide where they are (aka location spoofing) while performing application fraud.

-Businesses are taking steps to detect and prevent application fraud.
+Businesses are taking steps to detect and successfully manage application fraud prevention.
 How can you do the same?
 Here are a few techniques used to get ahead of application fraud.